 - 24/7 access to the practice rooms via electronic key system

 The Music and Music Technology facilities are housed within three sites, all within walking distance:

 - The Clock House, an early nineteenth century building of great character, originally conceived as a gardener's cottage and stable block.
 It was re-designed in 1977 creating purpose-built studios for Music Technology, practice rooms, teaching spaces and offices for staff.
-There are two DAW computer labs, two project studios and one sound recording studio available in this building.
+There are computer labs, project studios and a high-spec recording studio available in this building.

 - Lindsay Studios, adjacent to the Music Department.
 The complex houses two large lecture areas with multimedia presentations and projection facilities.
-A modern recording studio is attached to a live room, a new isolation recording booth and large performance space.
-The studio can be used to record anything from a small band to a full orchestra.
+There is a recording studio with 2 live rooms, an isolation recording booth and large performance space.
+Lindsay Recording Studio can be used to record anything from a soloist to a full orchestra.

 3. The Chapel, located in the heart of Campus, hosts a church organ, a grand piano and an upright piano.
 The chapel is used for orchestra rehearsals, performances and recitals.